<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1099857350545634&amp;ev=PageView&amp;noscript=1">

 Rainbow Plate Challenge

-Encourage your child to spot or build a meal with as many colours as possible—red tomatoes, green spinach, orange carrots, and more.
-This fun game teaches about food diversity, nutrition, and how different coloured foods support health in various ways.
+Encourage your child to spot or build a meal with as many colors as possible—red tomatoes, green spinach, orange carrots, and more.
+This fun game teaches about food diversity, nutrition, and how different colored foods support health in various ways.

 Make a Face on the Plate